 LoopbackDetection Here you can enable or disable Loopback Detection function Status: globally.
 Detection Interval: Set a Loopback Detection interval between 1 and 1000 seconds.
 By default, it's 30 seconds.
-Automatic Recovery Time after which the blocked port would automatically recover to Time: normal status.
+Automatic Time after which the blocked port would automatically recover Recovery Time: to normal status.
 It can be set as integral times of detection interval.
-Web Refresh Status: Here you can enable or disable web automatic refresh.
-Web Refresh Set a web refresh interval between 3 and 100 seconds.
-By default, Interval: it is 6 seconds.
+Web Refresh Here you can enable or disable web automatic refresh.
+Status: Web Refresh Set a web refresh interval between 3 and 100 seconds.
+By Interval: default, it is 6 seconds.

 Select: Select the desired port for Loopback Detection configuration.
-It is
+It is multi-optional.